French Press vs Pour Over – which one to choose? Check out the ultimate showdown of these coffee brewing methods to find out which is better for you.

 French Press is an interesting little device for manual coffee brewing.
 Other names for French Press are Cafetiére or Plunger.

 It has become really popular nowadays since it’s so simple to use.
-Even total beginners home baristas can make really tasty coffee using it with no hustle.
+Even total beginner home baristas can make really tasty coffee using it with no hustle.
 Plus, it’s quite affordable.

 It was invented in the 1920s, ironically, in Italy.
 Today, it’s most popular in Europe and USA, and it’s a common brewer in many homes.